frumbert/wp2moodle/README.md

 How it works
 ------------

 This plugin allows you to place a shortcode in a post that passes encrypted logon information to Moodle (requires this plugin to be also installed into Moodle).
 The user will be added to Moodle and optionally enrolled in the specified Cohort(s), Course(s) and/or Group(s).
+If a user is deleted or suspended in Moodle, they will redirect to an url (either the Moodle login page, or a URL you specify).

 Use the Moodle button on the rich editor to insert the shortcode, or enter the details manually using the examples below as a guide.